 digital fabrication expert, CEO of FabLab Budapest, Lecturer at MOME

 David is the Chief Executive Officer and founder of FabLab Budapest.
 Founded in 2011, FabLab Budapest is part of an international open innovation network with more than 1,800 members, presented in more than 100 countries.
 He is a digital fabrication expert and associate professor at Moholy-Nagy University of Art and Design.
 His areas of specialty are the overlaps of technology, cultural and creative industries.
 He believes in bottom-up innovation and helps others to shape their ideas into real prototypes.

-The submitted applications will be reviewed considering the criteria described below:
+The submitted applications will be reviewed considering the criteria and the conditions described below: